SolarAid is extremely proud to have launched ‘the world’s most affordable solar light’.

 The SM100, developed for SolarAid in conjunction with Yingli Solar and UK industrial design firm inventid, incorporates feedback collected from SolarAid’s decade of experience of selling solar in Africa and has now been trialled in Malawi, Uganda and Tanzania, with extremely positive feedback.

-The SM100 sells for just $5 in rural Africa, making it by far the most affordable solar light money can buy.
+The SM100 sells for just $5 in rural Africa, when governments do not tax tax its import unreasonably.
 The upfront cost of solar lights is the key factor which stops households switching from dangerous and toxic kerosene to renewably powered solar lighting so the reduction in price the SM100 has achieved has made solar far more accessible.
 SunnyMoney’s Sales Agents are now telling us that many more families are able to buy their first solar light.

-“When I first started at SolarAid 10 years ago the lights we sold in Africa were $25 each” said Nick Sireau, of SolarAid.
-“Over the last 10 years prices have come down and now SolarAid sells what we believe is the world’s most affordable solar light on the market.
-The SM100 is available to people in rural communities for just $5 and we really hope this step change in pricing will help us to eradicate the kerosene lamp for good.”
+“When I first started SolarAid 11 years ago the lights we sold in Africa were $25 each” said SolarAid founder Jeremy Leggett.
+“Over the last decade prices have come down and now SolarAid sells what we believe is the world’s most affordable solar light on the market.
+The SM100 is available to people in many rural communities for just $5 and we really hope this step change in pricing will help us get on the road to eradicating the kerosene lamp for good.”

 The solar powered light can be charged in extremely low light conditions and provides more than 5 hours of bright light.
 It can be used as a traditional desk light, a torch or hung on the wall.
 Due to the SM100’s rectangular shape it can be also be used off the stand and additional slots in the casing can be used to attach a strap so that the lamp can be worn as a head torch for hands-free use.

 The SM100 retails for £10 in the UK, providing SolarAid with additional funds to help distribute more SM100 lights in Africa.
 You can buy the SM100 in our online shop.